Services and Organizations for Families

 National Family Association for DeafBlind – A non-profit membership organization for families with individuals of all ages who are deafblind.
 Professionals are welcome to join, too!
 Become a member →

-CHARGE Syndrome Foundation Offers support for individuals with CHARGE syndrome, their families, and those who serve them.
-Find your state family liaison →
+CHARGE Syndrome Foundation – Offers support for individuals with CHARGE syndrome, their families, and those who serve them.
+Find your state family liaison → Much of the information for families on their website is also relevant to families who have children who are deafblind due to other causes.

 Hands & Voices – A non-profit, parent-driven organization dedicated to supporting families of children who are deaf or hard of hearing.
 Find your state chapter →